Astronomers Discover Youngest Transiting Planet Ever

 20 November 2024

-Today, astronomers at the University of North Carolina at Chapel Hill and The University of Texas at Austin announced the discovery the youngest planet ever found using the transit method.
+Today, astronomers at the University of North Carolina at Chapel Hill and The University of Texas at Austin announced the discovery of the youngest planet ever found using the transit method.
 With this method, a planet is detected when it passes between its host star and the observer.
 The planet, named TIDYE-1b, is roughly the size of Jupiter and is an estimated 3 million years old.
 To put that age into perspective: If Earth were a 50-year-old person, TIDYE-1b would be a 2-week-old infant.

 Results of the discovery were published in the journal Nature.